Diablo Abilities and Strategy

 Charge an enemy, knocking them back, dealing 40 (+4% per level) damage and gaining 15% Movement Speed for 2 seconds.
 If the enemy hits terrain, they are Stunned for 1 second and take an additional 130 (+4% per level) damage.

 As with most displacement effects, you must be mindful of not actually helping your opponents by accidentally moving them to safety, such as behind their own Gates, or out of friendly area of effect effects.
-You can use Shadow Charge yourself to escape through terrain and units, as long as you have vision of an enemy target where you wish to travel.
+At the same time, your teammates should pay attention to your cooldowns and be ready to follow-up at the right moment.

 3.